ishita-parekh/dangerousdave/README.md

 # dangerousdave
-This project is on controlling dangerous dave game using hand getures.
+This project is about controlling dangerous dave game using hand getures.

 #Tech Stack used: Python and OpenCV